danluo7/hingtgen_rnaseq/README.md

     fastqc *.fastq.gz    / * = wildcard. checked quality of sequencing reads

     zcat MS001_1_S1_R1_001.fastq.gz | grep -P "^\@NS  | wc -l  / checking number of reads by searching for read name prefix and pipe into wc to do line count (-l).
 Got about 28 million reads per sample.

+    zcat MS001_1_S1_R1_001.fastq.gz | head -n 8   /take note of the barcode used, will need this to generate the hisat2 bam files later.

 Sources for obtaining gene annotation files formatted for HISAT2: HISAT2 Precomputed Genome Index (used by Andrew in Hingtgen's lab) available from their FTP site ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/data/